ninjaboy/book-exploring-async-basics/src/11_final_code.md

             // where sockets etc are closed.
         }

-        // We clean up our resources, makes sure all destructors runs. for thread in self.thread_pool.into_iter() {
+        // We clean up our resources, makes sure all destructors run. for thread in self.thread_pool.into_iter() {
             thread.sender.send(Task::close()).expect("threadpool cleanup");
             thread.handle.join().unwrap();